 The mission of the UIU MPA program is to equip public administrators (aspiring and seasoned) with the skills and knowledge needed to manage public policy in the political and legal environment.
 Our curriculum, framed by the public values of democracy, diversity, and due process, focuses on leadership and management, meaningful participation in the policy process, engaging a diverse citizenry, and improving decision making.

 The Upper Iowa University MPA degree requires 36 semester credits of graduate-level coursework with a minimum cumulative grade point average of 3.0.
-We offer an innovative academic model where each semester is broken into two convenient eight-week modules.
-As each class only lasts eight weeks, a full-time course load is three semester credits per module.
+We offer an innovative academic model where each semester is broken into two convenient eight-week sessions.
+As each class only lasts eight weeks, a full-time course load is three semester credits per session.

 The MPA degree provides learners with the current theories, concepts, and learning models necessary to assume leadership and management roles in a public sector or nonprofit agency.
 Graduates will be able to form critical judgments that support democratic values, perform effectively in leadership and managerial positions in government and nonprofit organizations, and participate in a community committed to serving the public interest.
 The following areas of emphasis are offered within the program: